IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Cons:
 - Not that much natively supported Scala libraries;
 - Some dependencies with version `1.11.0` (latest at the moment of post) are still in `alpha`.
 E.g.:  [opentelemetry-sdk-extension-autoconfigure](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-sdk-extension-autoconfigure/1.11.0-alpha)
+- Does not instrument akka application properly: can not connect spans.
+I assume because of it relies on
+- Subjective: Runtime magic and not intuitive.

 ## Links
 - [Getting Started With OpenTelemetry](https://dzone.com/refcardz/getting-started-with-opentelemetry)